If you are having difficulties paying your bill please get in touch with us straight away. Don't wait for a reminder or other threatening letter.

 - Take money from your allowance if you are an elected member of a public authority

-- Use bailiffs to take goods to sell to cover the amount you owe
+- Use enforcement agents to take goods to sell to cover the amount you owe

 - Ask for a 'charging order' to be made against your property